-Drinks and hydration is currently very topical, what with all the hot weather we’ve been having!
+Drinks and hydration is currently very topical with all the hot weather we’ve been having this Summer!
 Even when we haven’t been experiencing record breaking temperatures, being adequately hydrated is still important.
 Water is essential for life.

 Hydration is essential